pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         byte has been decrypted.
 GCM provides NO guarantees of ciphertext integrity until decryption is complete.

     GCM (Galois Counter Mode) is a mode of operation for block ciphers.
-It is an AEAD (authenticated encryption with additional data) mode.
-AEAD is a type of block cipher mode that encrypts the message as well as authenticating it (and optionally additional data that is not encrypted) simultaneously.
-Additional means of verifying integrity (like :doc:`HMAC </hazmat/primitives/hmac>`) are not necessary.
+An AEAD (authenticated encryption with additional data) mode is a type of block cipher mode that encrypts the message as well as authenticating it (and optionally additional data that is not encrypted) simultaneously.
+    Additional means of verifying integrity (like
+    :doc:`HMAC </hazmat/primitives/hmac>`) are not necessary.

     :param bytes initialization_vector: Must be random bytes.
 They do not need